remotes::install_github('sagesteppe/safeHavens')

 labs(title = 'Ecoregion') +

-coord_sf(expand = F)This output differs from the others we will see, here we have depicted the number of collections to be made per ecoregion.
-Because the number of ecoregions is greater than our requested sample size, the return object can only take on two values - no collections, or one collection.
+coord_sf(expand = F)This output differs from the others we will see; here, we have depicted the number of collections to be made per ecoregion.
+Because the number of ecoregions exceeds our requested sample size, the return object can only take on two values: no collections or one collection.

 The EnvironmentalBasedSample can only be used if you

 have species distribution model data.
-We have included the ouputs of the
+We have included the outputs of

-vignette ‘Species Distibution Model’ with the package so they are
+the vignette ‘Species Distribution Model’ with the package so they are

 available to this vignette.